wmww/Pinecone/tutorials/1_basic_concepts.md

 print: 42
 ```

 That's all you need in your file.
 No includes or boilerplate code of any sort.
-Just save that as a normal text file with the extension `.pncn` and run it.
+Just save that as a normal text file with the extension `.pn` and run it.

 ## Primitive Types